DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session 1 - 02.07.2025.md

 - New Feature: Whenever Chug gets intoxicated, you lose -2 Strength and -2 Intelligence but gain undead fortitude feat temporarily.

 - Eclipse has a nightmare.
 - Chug has a dream.
 People dancing.
 They do a cheers to their captain.
 He turns it back on them.
+Fire breaks out and a red dragon lunges towards.
+Ends up breaking down the door to the girl's room.
+Falls asleep on their bed.

+- Feyre and Eclipse go to the temple.
+Feyre feels lost.
+They meet Brunara.